-Please circ le response:
+Please circle response:

-Impacted Well's Use Monitoring Agricultural Municipal/Industri al
+Impacted Well's Use Monitoring Agricultural Municipal/Industrial

 Shared Well?: Yes No Unsure

 Shared Well Agreement?: Yes No Unsure

 Well Water Source: Aquifer Spring Other

 Units Connected to Well: 1 2 3+

+Please provide as much of the following documentation as is available:

+Provide all the information that you have.
+Ask neighbors and family that might know.
+More information helps the Claims process and not information might stall or disqualify the Claim.

+- Well completion report (well drillers log)

+- Well design documentation

+- Water level records

+- Water quality records and/or laboratory/test reports

+- Photographs

-and not information might stall Well completion repo Well design documer Water level records Water quality records Photographs t you have.
-As or disqualify the ort (well drillers ntation ords and/or k neighbors an ne Claim. log) laboratory/test od family that might k V V V C V C C C Well maintenance records Well driller name and contact information Well pump contractor and contact information Cocumentation from neighboring wells construction, operations, and maintenance al information may be requested and/or a site
+- Well maintenance records - Well driller name and contact information - Well pump contractor and contact information - Documentation from neighboring wells' construction, operations, and maintenance

+Please fill out the following information to the best to your ability.
+Additional information may be requested and/or a site visit may be requested by the GSA:

-When was the well drilled? ,
+When was the well drilled?

-When was water first pump well? oed from the
+When was water first pumped from the well?

-When did the pump stop w orking?
+When did the pump stop working?

 Depth of well

-Depth and length of well so creen
+Depth and length of well screen

 Size of pump (horsepower (HP)

 Depth of pump in well

 Can the pump be fixed?

-Has the pump been remov ed from the
+Has the pump been removed from the well?

 When was the well last worked on by a pump contractor?
 What did they work on?